-The Primus EasyLight is a bright, warm, lightweight lantern that is fueled by Iso-Butane canisters that are purchased separately.
-It comes with a sturdy carrying case, an attached wire to hang it from and it has a Piezoelectric ignition.
-If you're looking for something a little less fragile, check out Streamlight's The Siege — but keep in mind that the Siege is a lot heavier.
-If you're looking for something that doesn't take any fuel canisters or batteries, check out the MPowerd Luci.
+The Primus EasyLight is a bright, warm, lightweight lantern that is fueled by isobutane canisters, sold separately.
+It comes with a sturdy carrying case, an attached wire to hang it from and it has a piezoelectric ignition.
+If you're looking for something a little less fragile, check out the Streamlight The Siege or the Ultimate Survival Technologies 30-Day Duro Glow.

 Primus EasyLight Review